Aggregate Expected Investment Growth and Stock Market Returns

 Date Written: April 1, 2018

-We propose a bottom-up measure of aggregate investment plans, namely, aggregate expected investment growth (AEIG).
-We find that AEIG negatively predicts future market returns, with an adjusted in-sample R-square of 18.5% and an out-of-sample R-square of 16.3% at the one-year horizon.
-The return predictive power is robust after controlling for popular macroeconomic return predictors and standard proxies for investor sentiment, in subsample periods, as well as in other G7 countries.
+A bottom-up measure of aggregate investment plans, namely, aggregate expected investment growth (AEIG) can negatively predict market returns.
+At the one-year horizon, the adjusted in-sample R-square is 18.2% and the out-of-sample R-square is 14.4%.
+The return predictive power is robust after controlling for standard macroeconomic return predictors and proxies for investor sentiment.
 Further analyses suggest that the predictive ability of AEIG is at least partially driven by the time-varying risk premium.
-Our findings lend support to neoclassical models with investment lags.
+These findings lend support to neoclassical models with investment lags.

 JEL Classification: G12